\textsc{NaVIDA}: Vision-Language Navigation with Inverse Dynamics Augmentation: Experiment

 \subsection{Main Results}

-\textbf{Performance Evaluation.} As shown in ~\cref{tab:main result on vlnce r2r} (R2R-CE) and ~\cref{tab:main result on vlnce rxr} (RxR-CE), \textsc{NaVIDA}delivers state-of-the-art results on the val-unseen splits while using only a single RGB stream and a 3B backbone VLM.
-On R2R-CE, \textsc{NaVIDA}attains the best NE/OS/SR and the second-best SPL, surpassing the strongest RGB-only 8B baseline JanusVLN~\cite{janusvln} by -0.46 NE, +4.3 OS, and +0.9 SR. These gains demonstrate that modeling action-vision causality improves goal attainment without sacrificing path efficiency.
-On RxR-CE, \textsc{NaVIDA} matches the best SR (57.4) and achieves the best NE/SPL/nDTW, improving over StreamVLN~\cite{streamvln} and JanusVLN by +1.2 to +4.5 SR, +2.1 to +3.6 SPL, and -0.83 to -0.99 NE.
-The consistent advantage on the linguistically richer, longer-horizon RxR-CE indicates stronger long-range alignment and reduced drift, attributable to IDS and hierarchical chunking.

-Compared with multi-sensor (e.g., ETPNav~\cite{an2024etpnav} and NavMorph~\cite{navmorph}), \textsc{NaVIDA}’s single-RGB policy still leads on core metrics in both benchmarks, despite several competitors using panoramic RGB, depth, or odometry.
-Moreover, compared with other single RGB input methods, \textsc{NaVIDA} achieves the best results with ~35\% of the parameters and without auxiliary generators or spatial encoders.
-This further highlights the efficiency of action-grounded supervision as a training paradigm rather than a capacity increase.
-In summary, \textsc{NaVIDA} consistently outperforms strong RGB-only baselines and methods with richer sensors, establishing that inverse-dynamics augmentation plus HPAC forms an effective and lightweight alternative to conventional map/history cues and forward world modeling.
+\textbf{Performance Evaluation.} As shown in ~\cref{tab:main result on vlnce r2r} (R2R-CE) and ~\cref{tab:main result on vlnce rxr} (RxR-CE), \textsc{NaVIDA} achieves state-of-the-art results on the val-unseen splits using only a single RGB stream and a 3B VLM backbone.
+On R2R-CE, \textsc{NaVIDA} attains the best NE/OS/SR and the second-best SPL, surpassing the strongest 8B baseline JanusVLN~\cite{janusvln} by -0.46 NE, +4.3 OS, and +0.9 SR. On RxR-CE, \textsc{NaVIDA} matches the best SR (57.4) and achieves the best NE/SPL/nDTW, improving over StreamVLN and JanusVLN by +1.2 to +4.5 SR, +2.1 to +3.6 SPL, and -0.83 to -0.99 NE.
+The consistent gains on the longer and linguistically richer RxR-CE benchmark indicate stronger long-horizon alignment and reduced drift, enabled by IDS and hierarchical chunking.
+Compared with multi-sensor methods such as ETPNav and NavMorph, \textsc{NaVIDA}’s single-RGB policy remains competitive or superior on core metrics.
+It also achieves the best performance among RGB-only methods with only ~35\% of the parameters and without auxiliary generators or spatial encoders.
+Overall, these results demonstrate that inverse-dynamics augmentation with HPAC provides an effective and lightweight alternative to conventional map or forward world modeling.

 \textbf{Qualitative Results.} \cref{fig:simulator_qualitative} contrasts \textsc{NaVIDA} with a variant without IDS where green arrows mark correct actions and red arrows mark errors. \textsc{NaVIDA} correctly defers turning until clearing the staircase and selects the intended intersection, whereas the ablated model exhibits premature turns and junction misclassification.
-These are typical symptoms of error accumulation when future visual consequences of actions are not internalized.
+These are typical symptoms of error accumulation when the model lacks the understanding of action-grounded visual dynamics and fails to internalize the visual consequences of its actions.

 \cref{fig:realworld_qualitative} presents examples of real-world trials. \textsc{NaVIDA} executes tight turns at narrow corners and passes smoothly through single-person doorways; even with pedestrians ahead, it resists interference and holds a reliable heading.
 Taken together, the simulator and real-world evidence identify IDS as the key component behind the observed stability and scene generalization, outperforming the variant without inverse-dynamics supervision.